 Matt joined Watsi on February 10th, 2020.
-One year ago, Matt joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Matt's most recent donation supported Dolara, a playful and creative two-year-old from Haiti, to help fund her heart surgery.
+Three years ago, Matt joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Matt's most recent donation supported Brighton, a 4-year-old boy from Kenya, to fund debridement and skin grafting.